0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Harry Hayward - CodeQLEAKED – Public Secrets Exposure Leads to Supply Chain Attack on GitHub CodeQL.md

   - readwise/articles
 url: ?__readwiseLocation=
 date: 2025-04-22
-summary: A researcher discovered a vulnerability in GitHub CodeQL that allows attackers to exploit publicly exposed secrets, specifically the GITHUB_TOKEN, to execute malicious code in workflows.
-This could lead to the theft of source code and sensitive information from private repositories.
-To mitigate risks, it's recommended to limit artifact uploads, restrict token permissions, and scan for secrets before uploading.
 ---
 # CodeQLEAKED – Public Secrets Exposure Leads to Supply Chain Attack on GitHub CodeQL